Michelle Colson

-Michelle Colson (born 19 September 1998) is a Belgian footballer who plays as a defender for Rangers.
+Michelle Colson (born 19 September 1998) is a Belgian former footballer who played for the Belgium national team.

 Early life

 Colson is a native of Rotem, Belgium, and studied economics.

 Club career

 In 2019, Colson signed for Belgian side Anderlecht, where she was regarded as one of the club's most important players.
 In 2023, she signed for Scottish side Rangers.

 International career

 Colson represented Belgium internationally at youth level and was first called up to the Belgium women's national football team for the 2023 Arnold Clark Cup.

 Style of play

-Colson mainly operates as a defender and is known for her heading ability.
+Colson mainly operated as a defender and was known for her heading ability.